 Nope; Atelier Iris: Eternal Mana is old-school “wander around, screen goes swirly, time for a fight on a separate screen” at its finest, though it does at least have the foresight to reduce or even eliminate enemy encounters altogether in areas that require you to solve puzzles or engage in feats of dexterity such as platforming.
-Sadly, it lacks Ar Tonelico’s excellent system where you could actually defeat all the enemies in an area by depleting a meter a little with each battle, leaving you free to explore after a certain number of successful encounters — but on the flipside, there are unlockable abilities throughout the game that allow you to manipulate the encounter rate somewhat.
+Sadly, it lacks the excellent system seen in Gust’s other games such as Ar Tonelico, where you can actually defeat all the enemies in an area by depleting a meter a little with each battle, leaving you free to explore after a certain number of successful encounters — that was introduced in Atelier Iris 2: The Azoth of Destiny.
+But on the flipside, there are unlockable abilities throughout the game that allow you to manipulate the encounter rate somewhat.

 Once combat starts, the three party members you have defined as your “front row” enter battle, and from here turns unfold according to invisible initiative rolls based on player character and enemy agility stats.
 Unlike in later Atelier games, there’s no bar indicating turn order in this one, so you’ll have to rely on luck, study enemy patterns and how they relate to your characters’ performance, or manipulate your characters’ statistics through skills and items in order to predict who is going to go next.